openlattice/openlattice-help-site-old/_guides/permissions.md

 ## Requesting permissions

-Anyone who signs up on Loom can request access to any non-hidden dataset.
+Anyone who signs up on Loom can request access to a non-hidden dataset.
 All permission requests are sent to the dataset owner to approve or reject.

-Any property you do not have permission to view will be marked with a lock icon:
+Properties will be marked with a lock icon until the dataset owner approves your request.
+The owner can also revoke access at any time.

 {%
   include image.html
-  caption="No access to properties" path="guides/permissions-lock-icons.png"
+  caption="Requesting permission to view properties" path="guides/permissions-request.gif"
 %}

-You can request permission to view certain properties through the Actions menu:

-{%
-  include image.html
-  caption="Actions Menu"
-  path="guides/permissions-request.png"
-%}

-Just select which properties you want access to:

-{%
-  include image.html
-  caption="Requesting Permissions"
-  path="guides/permissions-request-properties.png"
-%}

-Once the owner approves the request, you will be able to view data for those properties.
-The owner can also revoke permission at any time.

 ## Granting permissions

 When a user requests permission to view an Entity Set you own, a Permissions Request will appear at the top of the Details page for your Entity Set.

-{%
-  include image.html
-  caption="Permission Requests"
-  path="guides/permissions-grant-request.png"
-%}

-Accepting the permissions request will give read access to the user requesting the data.
+Accepting the permissions request will give read access to that user.
 You can also review the properties they requested before deciding to allow permission.

 {%
   include image.html
-  caption="Properties Requested"
-  path="guides/permissions-properties-requested.png"
+  caption="Granting permission to a user" path="guides/permissions-allow-deny.gif"
 %}

 ## Revoking permissions